-Once this is done you will now have all of the content from your old username, but with a new name.
+Once this is done, you will have all of the content from your old username, but with a new name.
 Thus, you essentially changed your username.

-Note: Remember that to do this method, you will change your email, and this might be an issue depending on the types of website notifications you receive.
+Note: Remember that you will change your email to do this method, which might be an issue depending on the types of website notifications you receive.
 Make sure to check your new email or convert everything from the old one to the new one.

 Method 2: Code Approach Approach

 The second method involves editing your username directly in the database.
 While this is by no means hard, you should proceed with caution and create a backup of your website.